Pattles/Minecraft-Railroad-Calculator/README.md

 The entire project can be split into 3 key segments, which are the following:
 1. Develop the back-end, which includes the formulas, logic, and pretty much everything else needed for an MVP. ✅
-2. Develop the GUI and add logic that connects the back-end to the front-end.
+2. Develop the GUI and add logic that connects the back-end to the front-end. **almost done, probably**
 3. Port the whole thing to my <a href="https://pserikov.com" target="_blank">website</a>.

 ## Segment 1: Back-end